Alkahestry/ECDH-Image-Encoding/README.md

 ## Usage

+Change the image path at line 8 in demo.py and run.
+You will get an encoded image and a decoded image with 2 text files contain necessary information for decoding and it should be sent to each party.
-This repository is a half-finish image cryptography algorithm hence it serves as a template for any image cryptography algorithm, please make the most use out of it.
+This repository is not a fully completed image cryptography algorithm hence it serves as a template for any image cryptography algorithm, please make the most use out of it.

 ## Highlights